jay-joo-code/course-flow/README.md

 ## Coursable
-Coursable is an online tool to help Cornell computer science students plan their courses.
+Coursable is an online tool to help Cornell students plan their courses.